landingbj/lagi/docs/guide_en.md

 4. **Build and run the project**：
   - In your project, build and run the project.

-In this way, you can integrate lag[i] directly into your project as a JAR.
+In this way, you can integrate lag[i] (Landing AGI) directly into your project as a JAR.

 ### Option 2: In Eclipse and IntelliJ
 **Integration project in Eclipse**
 1. ***Importing the project***：
   - Open Eclipse.
   - Select File > Import... .
-  - Select lag[i] from General > Existing Projects into Workspace.
+  - Select lag[i] (Landing AGI) from General > Existing Projects into Workspace.
   - Select the project you want to import, then click Finish.

 2. ***Build paths and dependencies***：
   - Build paths and dependencies.
   - Right-click the project and select Properties.
   - In Java Build Path > Libraries, click Add External JARs...
-And select all jars in the libs directory of lag[i].
+And select all jars in the libs directory of lag[i] (Landing AGI).

 3. ***Synchronizing projects***：
   - Right-click the Project in the Project Explorer and select Build Project.